FangfeiLi05/FitMut2/README.md

 ### 3. How to use FitMut2?

 #### 3.1.
 Evolution Simulation
 `fitmutsimu_run.py` simulates the entire experimental process of barcode-sequencing (bar-seq) evolution experiment with serial dilution of a barcoded cell population.
-This simulation includes all sources of noise, including growth noise, noise from cell transfers, DNA extraction, PCR, and sequencing.
+This simulation models all sources of noise, including growth noise, noise from cell transfers, DNA extraction, PCR, and sequencing, as Poisson randomness with the appropriate multiplicative factor.

 ##### Options
-* `--lineage_number` or `-l`: number of lineages
+* `--lineage_number` or `-l`: number of lineages to simulate.
+Each lineage begins the evolution experiment with an average size of 100 cells, where the spread is determined by variability in the pregrowth phase.
 * `--t_seq` or `-t`: a .csv file, with
-  + 1st column: sequenced time points evaluated in number of generations
+  + 1st column: sequenced time points measured in number of generations
-  + 2nd+ columns: average number of reads per barcode for each sequenced time point (accept multiple columns for multiple sequencing replicates)
+  + 2nd+ columns: average number of reads per barcode for each sequenced time point (accepts multiple columns for multiple sequencing replicates with e.g. variable coverage)
 * `--mutation_fitness` or `-s`: a .csv file, with
   + 1st column: total beneficial mutation rate, Ub
   + 2nd column: bin edges of the arbitrary DFE